Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 According to Cagan again, “if you’re in really bad shape today, you might need to make this 30% or even more of the resources.
 However, I get nervous when I find teams that think they can get away with much less than 20%”, which aligns with what we had to propose in other teams we coached in Lifull.

+<a name="nota4"></a> [4] Read about those change levers in our previous post about caring work: [The value of caring](https://codesai.com/2020/06/caring), [Manuel Rivero](https://garajeando.blogspot.com/).

-<a name="nota4"></a> [4] At first, we thought we had widened Xavi's definition of concern.
+<a name="nota5"></a> [5] At first, we thought we had widened Xavi's definition of concern.
 In his talk, he focused mostly on concerns in code as a way to avoid blocking code reviews.
 Instead, we decided to raise concerns about any inefficiency or waste that we observed in the whole software value stream from development to delivery.
 Later in a personal conversation with [Ricardo Borillo](https://twitter.com/borillo?lang=en), who was researching how concerns are used in the wild, we discovered that they (Xavi and Ricardo) are using concerns in the same way we are, but Xavi did not manage to transmit this in his talk because of excessively focusing on code reviews.

-<a name="nota5"></a> [5] The talk about Consensus Driven Development is in Spanish.
+<a name="nota6"></a> [6] The talk about Consensus Driven Development is in Spanish.

-<a name="nota6"></a> [6] These ideas are related to [Richard Gabriel](https://en.wikipedia.org/wiki/Richard_P._Gabriel)'s idea of [software habitability](https://www.dreamsongs.com/Files/PatternsOfSoftware.pdf), and [Alexandru Bolboaca](https://www.linkedin.com/in/alexandrubolboaca/)’s ideas in his book [Usable software Design](https://leanpub.com/usablesoftwaredesign).
+<a name="nota7"></a>  [7]  These ideas are related to [Richard Gabriel](https://en.wikipedia.org/wiki/Richard_P._Gabriel)'s idea of [software habitability](https://www.dreamsongs.com/Files/PatternsOfSoftware.pdf), and [Alexandru Bolboaca](https://www.linkedin.com/in/alexandrubolboaca/)’s ideas in his book [Usable software Design](https://leanpub.com/usablesoftwaredesign).
 We think, both, are in turn,  based on [Deming](https://en.wikipedia.org/wiki/W._Edwards_Deming)'s idea that a system has a huge influence on a person's performance:

 "A Bad System Will Beat a Good Person Every Time."
 — W. Edwards Deming

-<a name="nota7"></a>  [7]  At the beginning only [Fran Reyes](https://www.linkedin.com/in/franreyesperdomo/) and I worked with the team.
+<a name="nota8"></a> [8] At the beginning only [Fran Reyes](https://www.linkedin.com/in/franreyesperdomo/) and I worked with the team.
 Even though we later got more critical mass when [Antonio de la Torre](https://www.linkedin.com/in/antoniodelatorre/), [Manuel Tordesillas](https://www.linkedin.com/in/mjtordesillas/) and [Álvaro García](https://twitter.com/alvarobiz) joined the team, by that time the team had already doubled in size, so we still were outnumbered.

-<a name="nota8"></a> [8] We decided to use only three levels of priority following the early three categories of [triage in medicine](https://en.wikipedia.org/wiki/Triage#History).
+<a name="nota9"></a> [9] We decided to use only three levels of priority following the early three categories of [triage in medicine](https://en.wikipedia.org/wiki/Triage#History).
 Some teams decided to use prioritisation models with more categories, but it resulted in a lot of confusion at the time of prioritising… We think it’s better to keep it simple and use only the three categories mentioned: high, medium and low.

-<a name="nota9"></a> [9] We like the poker planning dynamics because it is a quick and simple diverge-and-converge collaboration method that helps reduce [information cascades](https://en.wikipedia.org/wiki/Information_cascade) in the team due to power differential and anchoring.
+<a name="nota10"></a> [10] We like the poker planning dynamics because it is a quick and simple diverge-and-converge collaboration method that helps reduce [information cascades](https://en.wikipedia.org/wiki/Information_cascade) in the team due to power differential and anchoring.

-<a name="nota10"></a> [10] Experiments consisted of research about alternative solutions or tools to address a concern that we might use.
+<a name="nota11"></a> [11] Experiments consisted of research about alternative solutions or tools to address a concern that we might use.
 We called them experiments to explicitly distinguish them from [spikes](https://en.wikipedia.org/wiki/Spike_(software_development)), so that we avoid the usage of caring work time for spikes which should be used only to reduce uncertainty in features.

-<a name="nota11"></a> [11] They don’t use the term caring work, but they mean the same, “not working on features”.
+<a name="nota12"></a> [12] They don’t use the term caring work, but they mean the same, “not working on features”.

 The DevOps Handbook quotes Marty Cagan arguing about the kind of work that the team might do in that 20%:, “Product management takes 20% of the team’s capacity right off the top and <b>gives this to engineering to spend as they see fit</b>.
 They <b>might use it to rewrite, re-architect, or refactor problematic parts of the code base</b>… <b>whatever they believe is necessary to avoid ever having to come to the team and say, ‘we need to stop and rewrite</b> [all our code].”

+<a name="nota13"></a> [13]  Later this strong boundary was exported to other teams due to similar power dynamics, but this doesn't mean that this might be necessary in every context.
+Depending on the culture dynamics and people involved the retrospective might be enough.

+<a name="nota14"></a> [14] In this post we mostly talk about our experience with Lifull’s Barcelona B2B team which was the first team we worked with inside Lifull.
+In other teams we introduced small local variations to adapt the ideas and mechanisms to the context of the teams, and to their coaches.

 ## References